-Maternal heart disease complicates approximately one percent of all pregnancies, and is a leading cause of maternal deaths.
+Maternal heart disease complicates approximately 1% of all pregnancies and is a leading cause of maternal deaths.
 Due to the improved survival for children born with congenital heart disease, many of these children have now grown into adulthood and are becoming pregnant; therefore, congenital heart disease now accounts for more than half of all cardiac disease in pregnancy.

 Depending on the nature of the condition, the prognosis and recommendations for treatment vary.
 As an example, patients with pulmonary hypertension are usually advised not to conceive, whereas other conditions are generally much better tolerated with fewer pregnancy complications.